 The Bible makes it clear that every person must have an experience with Jesus through the Holy Spirit to be saved.

-John 3:3 – “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
+John 3:3 – “Verily, verily, I say unto you, Except a man be born again, he cannot see the kingdom of God.”

 There are only two destinations for those who leave this life and enter eternity:

 Jesus said, “In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also” (John 14:2-3).

 Heaven is a place where God is, where we will spend eternity reunited with Him in His presence.
 To His good and faithful servant the Lord said, “Enter into the joy of your Lord” (Matthew 25:23).
 Heaven is a place where, “God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away” (Revelation 21:4).

 Hell is where those who do not surrender to Christ are separated “from the presence of the Lord and from the glory of His power” (2 Thessalonians 1:9).
 This is a place where they will be tormented day and night.